Tomislav Božić

-Tomislav Božić (born 1 November 1987) is a Croatian footballer who plays as a defender, currently for Slaven Belupo in the Croatian First Football League.
+Tomislav Božić (born 1 November 1987) is a Croatian professional footballer who plays as a defender for Slaven Belupo in the Croatian First Football League.
 He has represented his country at youth level.

 Club career

 Early career

 Božić began his professional career with the Croatian first level side NK Kamen Ingrad for whom he appeared 34 times in the 2005–06 and 2006–07 1.HNL seasons, before moving abroad and joining the Bosnian side NK Široki Brijeg.
 In August 2009, he returned to Croatia and joined the Druga HNL side HNK Suhopolje on a free transfer.
 In summer 2010, Božić played on trial at the Czech club Slavia Prague, scoring in a friendly match against Plzeň but ultimately not joining the club.
 He then joined the Prva HNL side HNK Cibalia Vinkovci where he was a regular first-team member for one season.
 In 2011, Božić joined HNK Gorica in the Croatian Druga HNL.